Zuzanna Ginczanka: Aftermath

-In January 1946 on charges of collaborationism Zuzanna Ginczanka's betrayer before the Nazis, Zofja Chomin, and her son Marjan Chomin were arrested and tried in a court of law.
-Ginczanka's poem "Non omnis moriar" formed part of the evidence against them.
-(This is considered by many scholars to be the only instance in the annals of juridical history of a poem being entered in evidence in a criminal trial.)
-According to the article which appeared in the newspaper Express Wieczorny of 5 July 1948 (page 2), Zofja Chomin, the concierge in the building (in the ulica Jabłonowskich № 8a) where Ginczanka lived in Lviv, was sentenced to four years' imprisonment for betraying Ginczanka's identity to the Nazis — the poem "Non omnis moriar" again being cited in the writ of the sentence — while her son was acquitted.
-Zofja Chomin's defence before the court were to be her words, intended to refute the charge of collaborationism: "I knew of only one little Jewess in hiding..." (znałam tylko jedną żydóweczkę ukrywającą się...).
-An account of these events is given in a study by Agnieszka Haska (see Bibliography).
+In January 1946 on charges of collaborationism Ginczanka's betrayer before the Nazis, Zofja Chomin and her son Marjan Chomin were arrested and tried in a court of law.
+Ginczanka's poem "Non omnis moriar" formed part of the evidence against them, something considered by many scholars as the only instance in the annals of juridical history of a poem being entered in evidence at a criminal trial.
+According to an article in the newspaper Express Wieczorny (Evening Express) of 5 July 1948 (page 2), Chomin, the concierge in the building where Ginczanka lived in Lviv, was sentenced to four years' imprisonment for betraying her identity to the Nazis, the poem "Non omnis moriar" again being cited in the writ of the sentence.
+Her son, however, was acquitted.
+Chomin's defence before the court were to be her words, intended to refute the charge of collaborationism: "I knew of only one little Jewess in hiding..." ("znałam tylko jedną żydóweczkę ukrywającą się...").
+An account of these events is provided in a study by Agnieszka Haska (see Bibliography).